microsoft/devhomegithubextension/docs/readme.md

   - if it's not a code fix that effects the end user, the issue can be closed (for example a fix in the build or a code refactoring and so on).
     -->

-## Compiling GITServices
+## Compiling GitHubExtension

 ### Compiling Source Code

 There are two ways to compile locally.

 - Open the Developer Command Prompt for Visual Studio
-- Run `Build` from GITServices's root directory.
+- Run `Build` from GitHubExtension's root directory.
 You can pass in a list of platforms/configurations
-- The GITServices MSIX will be in your repo under `AppxPackages\x64\debug`
+- The GitHubExtension MSIX will be in your repo under `AppxPackages\x64\debug`

 Alternatively

-- Open `GITServices.sln` in Visual Studio, in the `Solutions Configuration` drop-down menu select `Release` or `Debug`, from the `Build` menu choose `Build Solution`.
+- Open `GitHubExtension.sln` in Visual Studio, in the `Solutions Configuration` drop-down menu select `Release` or `Debug`, from the `Build` menu choose `Build Solution`.